Naalvar: Production

 Naalvar was shot at the Central Studios, Coimbatore and was produced by M. A. Venu under the banner Sangeetha Pictures.
 V. Krishnan was the director and the script was provided by A. P. Nagarajan.
-Nagarajan later became a successful film-maker as he went on to direct many successful films such as Thillana Mohanambal, Thiruvilayadal, Kandan Karunai and Thirumal Perumai in Tamil cinema within a span of two decades.
-These films earned a cult status in Tamil Nadu.
-C. R. Vijayakumari, who later became a popular actress in her own right in Tamil films, played a small role in the film.
+C. R. Vijayakumari, who later became a popular actress in Tamil cinema, played a small role in the film.

 Soundtrack

-The background and soundtrack was provided by K. V. Mahadevan.
-Lyrics were penned by A. Maruthakasi, Thanjai N. Ramaiah Dass and Ka.
-Mu.
-Sheriff.
-Nagarajan also lent his voice for a song in the film along with the composer.
-Playback singers are N. L. Ganasaraswathi, U. R. Chandra, A. G. Rathnamala, G. Ponnammal, M. L. Vasanthakumari, K. Rani and Thiruchi Loganathan.

-The song "Mayile Maal Marugan" did not take place in the movie.
+The soundtrack was provided by K. V. Mahadevan.
+The song "Mayile Maal Marugan" did not take place in the film.

 Release and reception

 Naalvar was released on 5 November 1953.
 The film fared well at the box-office and Nagarajan came to be known as "Naalvar Nagarajan".